 With 300+ 5-star reviews, this holiday cheesecake clocks in as one of the best eggnog-flavored desserts on Allrecipes.
 Several reviewers opted to use gingersnaps instead of graham crackers for the crust, and loved the results.

 While there's no actual eggnog in the mix, the cinnamon, nutmeg, cloves, and ginger you'll add in gives this vanilla pudding that unmistakable eggnog vibe.
 But if you do have eggnog, go ahead and use it instead of milk.

 What makes this holiday cake stand out are the dried blueberries, cherries, and cranberries soaked in brandy to plump them up.
 And then there's the simple brandy and sugar glaze.
-NELLY2 says, "I made this recipe last year for friends and family, it was a hit!
-They asked me to do it again this year.
-I made individual loafs."
+Nelly2 says, "I made this recipe last year for friends and family, it was a hit!
+They asked me to do it again this year."

-These easy cookies don't actually contain eggnog as an ingredient, but the filling for the thumbprint indentation is an eggnoggy mix of butter, confectioners' sugar, rum, and a pinch of ground nutmeg.
-We like how home cook Kelly added crushed candy cane as a colorful Christmas topper.
+This easy cookie recipe doesn't actually contain eggnog, but the filling for the thumbprint indentation is an eggnogg-y mix of butter, confectioner's sugar, rum, and a pinch of ground nutmeg.
+We like how home cook Kelly adds crushed candy cane as a colorful Christmas topper.

 Break out your ice cream maker for this rich and creamy treat.
 Several reviewers grated a little nutmeg into the mix, and home cook SoCalAngel added two teaspoons of rum instead of the one teaspoon vanilla extract called for in the recipe.

 Festive Eggnog Fudge